Deputy Sheriff Emery Jasper Whitten

 Emery Jasper Whitten

-Deputy Whitten had been with the agency for ten years and was survived by his wife and four children.
+Deputy Whitten had served with the McCurtain County Sheriff's Office for ten years.
+He was survived by his wife and four children.

 Bio